Sulfur is considered as 4th important macronutrient after Nitrogen, Phosphorous, and Potassium.

 But compared to nitrates, sulfates have low mobility from older regions to younger regions in the plants;

-Therefore, the chances of sulfur deficiency are observed in younger leaves of the plants.
+Therefore, the chances of sulfur deficiency are observed in the younger leaves of the plants.

-Factors that affect the Sulfur levels in the soil are
+Sulfur levels in the soil are influenced in different ways like

 1. Availability of Sulfur